 Some homeowners even choose to use a different colour on the inside and outside of the door.
-For example, they may select white for the interior to blend in with their kitchen while they use a bolder colour on the exterior side.
+For example, they may select white for the interior to blend in with their kitchen while using a bolder colour on the exterior side.

 The difference between uPVC stable doors and composite is that colouring is bonded to the surface of uPVC.

-In contrast, composite doors are made from coloured materials, which can make it more durable.
+In contrast, composite doors are made from coloured materials, which can make them more durable.

 uPVC stable doors can include a range of secure and robust locking mechanisms that improve the security of your home.

-The most popular choice is the multi-point locks, which mean that the top and bottom sections of the door can lock independently but can also be locked together.
+The most popular choice is the multi-point locks.
+That means that the top and bottom sections of the door can lock independently and be locked together.

-While standard doors typically have 2 or 3 hinges, stable doors can also be fitted with a four hinge heavy duty to provide extra security when it is closed.
+While standard doors typically have 2 or 3 hinges, stable doors can also be fitted with a four hinge heavy duty to provide extra security when closed.

-Also, uPVC doors include a core of galvanised metal to provide reinforcement and an extra level of security.
+Also, uPVC doors include a core of galvanised metal to provide reinforcement and an extra security level.

-This can also prevent the uPVC frames from warping over time, which is when some people can encounter issues with doors sticking or getting stuck in the frame.
+This can also prevent the uPVC frames from warping over time.
+This is when some people can encounter issues with doors sticking or getting stuck in the frame.